Discharge Rate given Height at Outlet Zone with respect to Discharge Solution

 Variables Used

-Discharge - (Measured in Cubic Meter per Second) - Discharge refers to the rate of flow of a liquid.
+Discharge - (Measured in Cubic Meter per Second) - The Discharge refers to the volume of fluid (usually water) that flows through a given cross-sectional area per unit of time.

-Falling Speed - (Measured in Meter per Second) - Falling Speed refers to the constant speed at which a particle falls through a fluid (liquid or gas) when the force of gravity is balanced by the drag force and buoyant force acting on the particle.
+Falling Speed - (Measured in Meter per Second) - The Falling Speed refers to the constant speed at which a particle falls through a fluid when the force of gravity is balanced by the drag force and buoyant force acting on the particle.

 STEP 1: Convert Input(s) to Base Unit